 Traditional Roman cuisine is a compelling mix of Italian ingenuity and seasonal ingredients.
 And the best thing about visiting Rome is the fact that there are plenty of great, Roman trattorias or osterias which still serve the real deal, like Osteria Fratelli Mori in the Ostiense district.

-Formerly known as 900, this cheerful, cavernous restaurant specialises in both pasta dishes and pizza, as well as quality second course dishes – meat and fish – plus sumptuous desserts.
+Famed for its affinity with offal, this cheerful, cavernous restaurant specialises in both pasta dishes and quality second course dishes – meat and fish – plus sumptuous desserts.

 It’s easy to reach too – located near the Piramide metro stop, Osteria Fratelli Mori is a short walk from Testaccio, from Roma Ostiense station, and just four stops away from Roma Termini.

 If you’re visiting Rome on holiday, it’s essential to get out of the historical centre and see how locals live and eat – and Osteria Fratelli Mori, run by two charismatic brothers, is a great place to start.